developerlucasmarques/stocks-insight-server/docs/fetch-stock-history.md

 ### Respostas
 - Código de status: **400 Bad Request**
+  - ❌ Se o símbolo da ação for inválido.
   - ❌ Se a data de início do período desejado for inválida.
   - ❌ Se a data de término do período desejado for inválida.
 - Código de status: **404 Not Found**